 Gödel lite.
 Is L true or false?
-If we assume that L is false, then L is provable.6 But if L is provable, then L is true: and we have contradicted our assumption.
-We conclude from this episode that L cannot be false.
+If we assume that L is false, then L is provable.5 But if L is provable, then L is true: and we have contradicted our assumption.
+We conclude from this piece of reasoning that L cannot be false.
 In other words: L is true.
 But given what L says, it follows that L is a true statement that is unprovable.